 Plan ahead and be aware that some areas and activities require a day-use, overnight or river permit.

 Do not rely on cellular service in Canyonlands.
-Texting may be an option of communication in areas with limited service.
-Limited service at Island in the Sky may be available at the visitor center and at locations along the scenic drive where the La Sal Mountains are visible.
-Very limited service may be available along the east side of the White Rim Road.
-There is no service on the west side of the White Rim or elsewhere in the backcountry.
+Texting may be an option of communication in areas with limited service near the visitor center and some locations along the scenic drive where the La Sal Mountains are visible.

 Remember to purchase the US National Park Pass – it’s a good deal!